 - Represent you at court hearings and take your case to trial if necessary.

-Tip #2: Ask Questions
+Tip #2: Ask Questions About the Status of Your DWI Case

 You should stay informed on the status of your criminal case, and ask your lawyer questions when you have them.
 Knowing what to expect can give you some control over the situation, which can help reduce your stress.